tiagojsag/playbook/purpose/index.md

 ### **Our purpose is the creation of a better future for our planet and society.**

-This vision was accepted by consent in a whole-company xmas quiz on December 17th 2020.
+This vision was accepted by whole-company xmas quiz on December 17th 2020.

 # Vision Statements